Showers early then a few dry hours before rain returns Thursday

 With a frontal stalled to the south and waves riding along it, showers continue into the evening and overnight period.

 Areas of drizzle and mist likely too.
 Morning lows dip into the 50s.
 While showers are still possible Thursday, breaks of dry time are likely, especially during the late afternoon.
-Temperatures should manage to return to the lower 70s.
+Temperatures stay in the 60s with areas north making a run for 70 degrees.
 A different story for Friday.
 A more consistent rainfall ends the week.
 The persistent rain and cloud cover holds temperatures in the 60s again.
 With the recent rain and saturated ground, localized flooding is a concern into the weekend.
 We’ll monitor the situation and bring you updates as needed.

 SLOW IMPROVEMENT FOR THE WEEKEND